 Advanced Practice Nursing

-DNPs who choose to pursue advanced practice nursing (APRN) have an opportunity to work directly with patients by managing, evaluating and assessing treatment and care.
+DNPs who choose to become advanced practice registered nurses (APRN) have an opportunity to work directly with patients by managing, evaluating, and assessing treatment and care.

 The DNPs who choose to become APRNs need to take the APRN certification exam.
 Additionally, they may have to receive an advanced specialty certification.